Home » Humidity and Temperature in Logistics.

 When transporting goods, high humidity can damage the load.
 The moisture in the air can cause damage to packaging, resulting in leaks or damage to the product itself.
 This damage can affect the quality of the product, making it unsuitable for sale.

-How to Control Humidity in Heated Transport
+How to Control Humidity and Temperature in Logistics- Heated Transport

 To prevent the problems caused by high humidity in heated transport, it is necessary to control the humidity levels.
 Some of the ways to control humidity include: